symfony/symfony-docs/components/http_foundation/introduction.rst

 :method:`Symfony\\Component\\HttpFoundation\\Request::getSession` method;
 the
 :method:`Symfony\\Component\\HttpFoundation\\Request::hasPreviousSession`
-method tells you if the request contains a Session which was started in one of the previous requests.
+method tells you if the request contains a session which was started in one of the previous requests.

 Accessing `Accept-*` Headers Data